Setting Up Actions

 Setup:

-• Use Case Name: “Policy Cancellation Process”
+• Action Title: “Policy Cancellation Process”

-• Required Actions:
+• Required Steps:

-1. Ask for cancellation reason
+• Step 1: Ask the caller for the cancellation reason

-2. Address price/service concerns if applicable
+• Step 2: Address price/service concerns if applicable

-3. Express regret and value their business
+• Step 3: Express regret and how we value their business

-4. Request new declarations page if price-motivated
+• Step 4: Request new declarations page if price-motivated

-5. Offer to re-quote through carriers
+• Step 5: Offer to re-quote through carriers

 5. Routing and Transfers